 In a study involving 12,000 women, one in twenty people tested were found to be carriers of one of the three above mentioned conditions.
 But if you think that family history is an indicator, you’d be wrong: 88 per cent of carriers had no family history of the condition.

-So why doesn’t anyone know about these genetic tests?
+The government announced this year it would fund Mackenzie’s Mission with a view to making genetic carrier screening accessible to all prospective parents.
+Still many people don’t know that carrier screening is already available.
 To a large degree the low level of awareness is due to the fact that, until recently, doctors restricted these discussions to families where there was a family history of the condition.

 New practice guidelines from the Royal Australian and New Zealand College of Obstetrics and Gynaecology (RANZCOG) released this year (2018) now recommend discussing the availability of genetic screening with all prospective parents.